-• Switch on the ignition. (iiii 53)
+- Switch on the ignition (41). - You have the option of deactivating the ASC function while the motorcycle is on the move.

-You have the option of deactivating the ASC function while the motorcycle is on the move
+- Press and hold down button 1 until ASC indicator and warning light 2 changes its status.

-Press and hold down button 1 until ASC indicator and warning light 2 changes its state.
+starts to show.

-" ASC is switched off.
+- " ASC is switched off.

-Switch on ASC
+Switching on ASC

-- Press and hold down button 1 until ASC indicator and warning light 2 changes its state. - goes out; if self-diagnosis has not completed it starts flashing. - " ASC is switched on. - You also have the option of switching the ignition off and then on again.
+- Press and hold down button 1 until ASC indicator and warning light 2 changes its status. goes out; if self-diagnosis has not completed it - " ASC is switched on.